hellopradeep69/topen/README.md

 ### Introduction

 - topen.sh was an idea of opening terminal TUI tool in few keystroke
-- but why tho ? : cuz i find my self typing btop and other tool very often
+- but why tho ? : cuz i find myself typing btop and other tool very often
 - so i asked myself wouldn't it be great if you get what you want in few keystroke
 - instead of making a single script for btop , lf(file manager) and etc
 - i made a script that can act for multiple TUI tool within few keystroke